pitazzo/usj-http-project/README.md

 | Cookies                      | +1 pts.    | +0.8 pts.  | +0.6 pts.  | +0.4 pts.  | + 0.3 pts. |
 | Advanced CRUD                | +1 pts.    | +0.8 pts.  | +0.6 pts.  | +0.4 pts.  | + 0.3 pts. |

-## Proposed work plan for mandatory functionalities
+## Proposed work plan for mandatory features

 The project is broad and can be challenging, but it is entirely solvable by students of our degree and represents a great opportunity to learn new things.
 For those groups that feel somewhat overwhelmed and unclear on how to start the project, this work structure is proposed: